 ShopRunner is a similar service.
 The site partners with hundreds of retailers to offer free two-day shipping and free returns.
 It costs $79 for one year, but there’s a free three-month trial.
 Additionally, certain American Express and Mastercard cardholders are eligible for a free ShopRunner membership.

 Note that a handful of ShopRunner partners require you to spend a minimum amount on goods to get free shipping.
 But returns to any partner stores won’t cost you a penny.
 ShopRunner will provide you with a postage-paid return label to use when returning items that were shipped to you via ShopRunner.

 4. Shop around holidays

-The mother of all free-shipping holidays is probably Free Shipping Day, which falls on Dec.
-15 this year.
+The mother of all free-shipping holidays is probably Free Shipping Day, which is in December.
 It started in 2008, and more than 1,000 retailers now participate in the holiday.

 5. Ask for free shipping

 Sometimes, the best way to get free shipping is simply to ask for it.
 Andrea Woroch writes at The Muse: